karan24mohan/JavaScript-Age-Calculator/README.md

-# Weather-App-React
+# JavaScript Age Calculator
 <br/>
-I have created this webpage with Reactjs and you can search any city to know the temperature over there.
-Temperature information is coming from open weather api.
+I have created this webpage which will calculate your age as the information provided by the user.
 <br/>
 Link to preview the webpage:- https://java-script-age-calculator.vercel.app/